wendyverdonk93/docs/content/api/payment_methods/post-order-payafter.md

 Read more about [Pay After Delivery](/payment-methods/billing-suite/pay-after-delivery/) on our documentation page.

-### Direct - Pay After Delivery
+### Direct

- Creates a direct request Pay After Delivery order.
+Creates a Pay After Delivery Direct order.

+* Direct transaction requires all fields completed properly

-* All parameters shown are required field(s)
+* All parameters shown are required field(s):

 | Parameter                        | Type     | Description                                                                            |
 |----------------------------------|----------|----------------------------------------------------------------------------------------|